Earthdance/wp/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 Tags: google maps,google,map,maps,easy,poi,mapping,mapper,gps,lat,lon,latitude,longitude,geocoder,geocoding,georss,geo rss,geo,v3,marker,mashup,mash,api,v3,buddypress,mashup,geo,wp-geo,geo mashup,simplemap,simple,wpml
 Requires at least: 3.5
 Tested up to: 4.9
-Stable tag: 2.44.3
+Stable tag: 2.44.4

-MapPress is the most popular and easiest way to create great-looking Google Maps and driving directions.
+MapPress is the most popular and easiest way to create great-looking Google Maps and driving directions in your blog.

 == Description ==
 MapPress adds an interactive map to the wordpress editing screens.
 When editing a post or page just enter any addresses you'd like to map.